-David is going to start raising rabbits on the farm.
+David is going to start raising rabbits on the David's Garden Seeds® Farm.
 He wants to raise and sell them for meat like he did when he was in high school.
 He would sell some and kill some for meat.
 I always thought of bunny rabbits as soft, cuddly pets.
 In fact, my first pet was Hoppy the brown bunny who died when I was just six year old.
 David never had pet rabbits.
 They had a purpose on his parents' ranch, just like all animals serve a purpose on any farm or ranch.

 David had a small shed built to house the rabbits.
 Right now, it is air conditioned and has three small cages that are suspended in the air.
 We visited the largest rabbit farm in Texas about two months ago and bought the cages there.
 This farm has a huge barn with about 2300 rabbits in individual cages that are suspended in the air.
 The entire barn is air conditioned as that cuts down on rabbit losses in the Texas heat.
 It was kept clean and did not have a bad odor.
 The man who owns it has several employees and they take care of the rabbits.